incama/DDG/README.md

 Future features planned for DDG include:
 - Pagination for large directories.
+- Add loading page with info when app is generating thumbnails.
 - Replace Lightbox2 with something futureproof.
 - ~~User authentication for private galleries/sharing~~. (not any time soon!)
 - Drag-and-drop file uploads via web UI.
 - Custom themes for enhanced visual design.
 - Face and object recognition.
 (In a galaxy far, far away!)
+- Remove debug lines for speeding up generating thumbnails.

 ---